hottogo/dkg-docs/decentralized-knowledge-graph-layer-2/testnet-node-setup-instructions/setup-instructions-dockerless.md

 Make sure to fund both your operational and management wallets.
 {% endhint %}

+The address you must use for the substrate wallet command must be the OriginTrail Parachain Devnet address, which typically starts with a g.
+The discord bot will only allow you to fund one substrate wallet address (starting with ‘g’ as above) and one Ethereum wallet address.
+Therefore you will need to split the funds after receiving them, to make sure both your operational wallet and management wallet have Test OTP and Test Trac.
+Using your given wallets which have just been topped up with Test Trac and Test OTP, send a portion to the other wallets so that both your management wallet and your operational wallet have funds.

-#### Step 2 - Create a mapping for both operational and management wallets
+#### Step 3 - Create a mapping for both operational and management wallets

 Create a mapping between your Substrate and Ethereum wallets (that are pre-funded in the previous step), this can be performed through [this interface](https://parachain.origintrail.io/parachain-account-mapping).&#x20;